Professional Licensure for Social Work

 Licensure in Colorado

 Students who graduate from the UCCS MSW program are eligible for social work licensure in Colorado.
+There is no Bachelor of Social Work (BSW)-level licensing in the state of Colorado.

 Please review the licensure requirements on the Colorado State Board of Social Work Examiners’ webpage.